xleoluo/vim_config/README.md

 ## Getting Started

+> SimpleNvim is built on top of the latest preview version of Neovim, and you can use [bob](https://github.com/MordechaiHadad/bob) to install the preview version of Noevim

 Follow these steps to start using SimpleNvim:

 1. Install Neovim: If you haven't already, install Neovim according to your operating system.